gitlabhq/gitlabhq/doc/api/README.md

 | `X-Next-Page`   | The index of the next page |
 | `X-Prev-Page`   | The index of the previous page |

+## Project ID vs Project string

+When in this documentation a reference is made to the project id, one could also use NAMESPACE/PROJECT_NAME.
+If using namespaced projects call make sure that the NAMESPACE/PROJECT_NAME is URL-encoded, eg. `/api/v3/projects/diaspora%2Fdiaspora`
+(where `/` is represented by `%2F`).

 ## `id` vs `iid`

 When you work with the API, you may notice two similar fields in API entities: